Are Smoothies Good for Weight Loss? Health Benefits

 In addition to fruit and vegetables, there are other healthy ingredients that can be added to smoothies for extra nutrition.

 Turmeric contains curcumin, a potent compound that may have some anti-inflammatory effects and has been shown to reduce oxidative stress.
 A recent meta-analysis found people with diabetes who supplemented their diets with turmeric had reduced blood glucose and insulin levels as well as improvements in lipid levels.4 This bright orange spice has a bitter note, so use it sparingly.
-Turmeric pairs nicely with nutmeg, ginger, cardamon, and fruits like mango and coconut.
+Turmeric pairs nicely with nutmeg, ginger, cardamom, and fruits like mango and coconut.

 Ginger is related to turmeric and has been used for centuries to reduce inflammation and improve gastrointestinal issues.
 Fresh ginger adds a nice peppery bite to fruit-based or dark leafy greens-based smoothies.